 PUMP for Nursing Mothers Act provides most nursing employees with the right to reasonable break time and a place, other than the bathroom, that is shielded from view and free from intrusion to express breast milk while at work for up to one year after the child’s birth.

 MSU Anti-Discrimination Policy prohibits acts of discrimination and harassment against any university community member(s) by inappropriately limiting employment opportunities, access to university residential facilities, or participating in educational, athletic, social, cultural, or other university activities on the basis of age, color, gender, gender identity, disability, height, marital status, national origin, political persuasion, race, religion, sexual orientation, veteran status or weight.
-Complaints under this policy may be submitted to the MSU Office of Institutional Equity for investigation.
+Complaints under this policy may be submitted to the MSU Investigation, Support and Resolution (ISR) for investigation.
 The policy prohibits discrimination and harassment against individuals based on characteristics protected under federal and state law, but also includes political persuasion, veteran status, sexual orientation, and gender identity as protected categories.

 The regulations implementing Title VI, Title IX, Section 504, the Age Discrimination Act, and Title VII contain requirements for recipients to issue notices of nondiscrimination.
 (See 34 C.F.R.
 Sections 100.6(d), 106.8, 104.8, 110.25, 41 C.F.R.
 Sections 60-l.42(a), respectively.)
 The Title II regulation also contains a notice requirement that applies to all units of government, whether or not they receive federal aid.
 (See 28 C.F.R.
 Section 35.106.)